What Is a Pillar Page? Example and Ideal Structure

 How to Create a Pillar Page (Example Process & Result)

-Let’s take a look at the process for creating a pillar page, again using the SEO keyword research pillar published on our own site as a sort of pillar page outline, an example of what theory looks like in practice.
+So, how do you write a Pillar Page?
+Let’s take a look at the process for creating one, again using the SEO keyword research Pillar published on our own site as a sort of Pillar Page outline.

 Step 1: Perform Some Keyword Research

 Using a keyword research tool like DemandJump, the first step is to run some insights reports to identify keywords and topics that people are looking for.
-There’s no use writing 3,000 words about something no one cares about!
+After all, there’s no use writing 3,000 words about something no one cares about!
 Effective keyword research is the foundation of the entire strategy—when you strategize around high-value keywords, there’s a good chance your pillar will be effective.

 DemandJump not only automates keyword research but enhances it with real-time, up-to-date insight reports.
 We make it simple to see what your potential customers are searching for, what your competitors are ranking for, and how you can strategically enter the mix with robust, traffic-generating content.
 Once you start publishing content, you can dig deeper into how your keywords are performing, helping you plot out your next moves.